ufs-community/land-DA_workflow/doc/source/Reference/Glossary.rst

    FV3
       The Finite-Volume Cubed-Sphere dynamical core (dycore).
 Developed at NOAA’s `Geophysical Fluid Dynamics Laboratory <https://www.gfdl.noaa.gov/fv3/>`__ (GFDL), it is a scalable and flexible dycore capable of both hydrostatic and non-hydrostatic atmospheric simulations.
 It is the dycore used in the UFS Weather Model.

+   GDAS
+      The Global Data Assimilation System (`GDAS <https://catalog.data.gov/dataset/global-data-assimilation-system-gdas2>`_) is "the system used by the Global Forecast System (:term:`GFS`) model to place observations into a gridded model space for the purpose of starting, or initializing, weather forecasts with observed data."

+   GFS
+      The Global Forecast System (`GFS <https://www.ncei.noaa.gov/products/weather-climate-models/global-forecast>`_) is an :term:`NCEP` model that "generates data for dozens of atmospheric and land-soil variables."
+It couples atmosphere, ocean, land/soil, and sea ice models to accurately depict weather conditions.

    GHCN
       The Global Historical Climatology Network (`GHCN <https://www.ncei.noaa.gov/products/land-based-station/global-historical-climatology-network-daily>`_) is "an integrated database of daily climate summaries from land surface stations across the globe.""